 All applications must be accompanied with the following pieces of supporting evidence.

-Signed Clinical Supervisor Certificate (see Appendix A) from the trust in which you completed your training.

-Signed Clinical Director Certificate (see Appendix B) from the trust in which you are currently employed.
+Signed Clinical Director Certificate (see Appendix A) from the trust in which you are currently employed.
 This may be the same trust as where you were trained.

-Signed ACCP Programme Lead / Director Certificate (see Appendix C) from the trust in which you are currently employed.

 Abbreviated CV (no more than 2 sides of A4).

-I wish to have my application for Associate Membership of the Faculty of Intensive Care Medicine considered by the Board of the Faculty of Intensive Care Medicine.
+I wish to have my application for Pharmacist Membership of the Faculty of Intensive Care Medicine considered by the Board of the Faculty of Intensive Care Medicine.

-I have enclosed all documentation as detailed in Part 2 of the Application Form.
+I have enclosed all documentation as detailed in Part 4 of the Application Form.